ChristineSchmitz/ProbApple/README.md

 ## Results
 In a case study, we applied ProbApple for a Gala orchard in the Rhineland, an important apple growing region in western Germany.
 We tested it for two different management scenarios: with and without anti-hail netting.
-[`MC_results`](https://github.com/ChristineSchmitz/ProbApple/blob/main/MC_results) is a folder containing the simulation results for both scenarios at all four forecasting time points (full bloom, before fruit thinning, after June drop and 4 weeks before the estimated harvest date).
+[`MC_results`](https://github.com/ChristineSchmitz/ProbApple/blob/main/MC_results) is a folder containing the simulation results for both scenarios at all four forecasting time points (at full bloom, before fruit thinning, after June drop and 4 weeks before the estimated harvest date).
 The results are provided as RDS and csv files.
-The RDS files could be used in R to further analyse the results, while cvs file could be used in other programs as well
+The RDS files could be used in R to further analyse the results, while cvs file could be used in other programs as well.

 ## Visualization of the results
 [`Plotting_ProbApple_simulation_results.R`](https://github.com/ChristineSchmitz/ProbApple/blob/main/Plotting_ProbApple_simulation_results.R) generates histogram plots for yield and high-quality yield, it calculates and plots the Variable Importance in Projection (VIP) and provides a histogram plot to compare high-quality yield the management scenarios.
 To structure the results of the PLS regression for the VIP plot, the function in [`Sorting_VIP_data.R`](https://github.com/ChristineSchmitz/ProbApple/blob/main/Sorting_VIP_data.R) is needed.